Old Fashioned Potato Salad

 DIRECTIONS:

 Place the eggs in a small saucepan, cover with water, and bring to a boil.
-Cook 8 minutes.
+Cook 8-10 minutes.
 Remove from the water and allow to cool.
 Peel the eggs.
-Chop 3 of the eggs; slice the remaining egg; set aside.
+Chop 3 of the eggs; slice the remaining egg for garnish.

 So many people have never had a homemade potato salad.
 They are used to buying it at a deli.
 The potato salad from a deli is good, but nothing compares to a homemade recipe.